Advanced Settings

 value, well above the maximum expected time for a full-frame download

 from the main imager.
-This is a consideration for users of
+This is a consideration for users of some of the SBIG dual-chip cameras.

 Regardless of whether PHD2 is able to handle the situation